Virginia Gubernatorial Candidate Urged Colleagues to Donate to ‘Social Justice’ Group SPLC

 The SPLC is a far-left fundraising giant aimed at “fighting hate” with a reputation for defaming its political opponents, including Ben Carson, Maajid Nawaz, and Ayaan Hirsi Ali.
 The SPLC designates the Ku Klux Klan as a hate group, for instance, but smears creditable groups like the faith-based Family Research Council and Alliance Defending Freedom, as well as the immigration think tank the Center for Immigration Studies, by simultaneously including them under the same “hate group” designation.

-In a statement to Breitbart News, a spokesman for Youngkin said the Virginia Republican is “totally opposed” to the SPLC and emphasized his Christian background.
+In a statement provided to Breitbart News, a spokesman for Youngkin said the Virginia Republican is “totally opposed” to the SPLC and emphasized his Christian background.

 “Glenn has never given a dime to the SPLC and is totally opposed to their agenda,” the spokesman stated.
 “Other people at Carlyle supported it but Glenn never did.
 Glenn is a Christian and a conservative who served in his church for years, and he has donated millions of dollars to Christian charities and organizations.”